awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-cognito-auth.md

 To learn more, see [Using Rule\-Based Mapping to Assign Roles to Users](https://docs.aws.amazon.com/cognito/latest/developerguide/role-based-access-control.html#using-rules-to-assign-roles-to-users) in the *Amazon Cognito Developer Guide*\.

-## \(Optional\) Customizing the Login Page<a name="es-cognito-auth-customize"></a>
+## \(Optional\) Customizing the Sign\-in Page<a name="es-cognito-auth-customize"></a>

-The **UI customization** page of the Amazon Cognito console lets you upload a custom logo and make CSS changes to the login page\.
+The **UI customization** page of the Amazon Cognito console lets you upload a custom logo and make CSS changes to the sign\-in page\.
 For instructions and a full list of CSS properties, see [Specifying App UI Customization Settings for Your User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-app-ui-customization.html) in the *Amazon Cognito Developer Guide*\.

 ## \(Optional\) Configuring Advanced Security<a name="es-cognito-auth-advanced"></a>